alphagov/paas-team-manual/source/guides/upgrading_CF,_bosh_and_stemcells.html.md

   git diff v1.0.0...v1.14.0 cf-deployment.yml
   ```

+* Check your environment isn't resource starved, because this can cause unexpected test failures.
+Typically, resource starvation in dev happens when there are a number of organisations left over from smoke and acceptance tests.
+These are prefixed with `SMOKE-` and `CATS-` respectively.
+Provided tests aren't running at the time, they can be safely deleted with `cf delete-org`.

 We also use a number of upstream ops files, so you will want to `diff` them too.
 See [the manifest generation script](https://github.com/alphagov/paas-cf/blob/master/manifests/cf-manifest/scripts/generate-manifest.sh) for which ones get used.

 Special differences to take into account: